CassieMarie0728/my-awesomeness/README.md

 - [discourse/discourse](https://github.com/discourse/discourse) - A platform for community discussion.
 Free, open, simple.
 - [github/choosealicense.com](https://github.com/github/choosealicense.com) - A site to provide non-judgmental guidance on choosing a license for your open source project
 - [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!
+- [jekyll/jekyll](https://github.com/jekyll/jekyll) - :globe_with_meridians: Jekyll is a blog-aware static site generator in Ruby
 - [mrbrutti/esearchy](https://github.com/mrbrutti/esearchy) - Email search app that searchs many places for email accounts.
 - [neutraltone/awesome-stock-resources](https://github.com/neutraltone/awesome-stock-resources) - :city_sunrise: A collection of links for free stock photography, video and Illustration websites
 - [okleinschmidt/wdmc](https://github.com/okleinschmidt/wdmc) - The missing CLI Client for Western Digital MyCloud NAS Systems.